 Hi, I’m Maya Benari.

 I build and scale design systems that help teams move faster, reduce complexity, and design with clarity across platforms.
+I believe good design systems aren’t just about components — they’re about creating sustainable foundations that empower teams and people.

 How we scaled the U.S. Web Design System into an extensible platform adopted by hundreds of agencies—without compromising usability, accessibility, or implementation speed.